-South Fayette Township, established in 1842, is a fast-growing community in Allegheny County, Pennsylvania, located about 17 miles southwest of Pittsburgh and 15 miles from Pittsburgh International Airport.
-Residents enjoy the homes, parks, schools and other services and amenities, while businesses appreciate the direct access to roadways such as Interstate 79, Route 50 and the future Southern Beltway.
+South Fayette Township, established in 1842, is a fast-growing community in Allegheny County, Pennsylvania, about 17 miles southwest of Pittsburgh and 15 miles from Pittsburgh International Airport.
+Residents enjoy the homes, parks, schools and other services and amenities, while businesses appreciate the direct access to roadways such as Interstate 79, Route 50 and the Southern Beltway.

 South Fayette takes great pride in being A Community Growing Together.
 South Fayette's population was 18,358 in the 2020 Census, a 27.3% increase over a decade.

 On the business side, total assessed commercial value in South Fayette increased by more than 40 percent, or $63 million, from 2012 through 2014.

-The South Fayette Township municipal building, 515 Millers Run Road, includes the township administrative offices, the South Fayette Township Police Department, the South Fayette Township Library and the South Fayette Area Senior Citizens Association center are located in the former municipal building, 515 Millers Run Road, in the Morgan neighborhood.
+The South Fayette Township Library and the South Fayette Area Senior Citizens Association center are located in the former municipal building, 515 Millers Run Road, in the Morgan neighborhood.
 The Public Works garage is located next door.